4d/docs/docs/Admin/debugLogFiles.md

 title: Description of log files
 ---

 4D applications can generate several log files that are useful for debugging or optimizing their execution.
-Logs are usually started or stopped using selectors of the   `SET DATABASE PARAMETER` or `WEB SET OPTION` commands and are stored in the Logs folder of the database (see the [Description of 4D files](https://doc.4d.com/4Dv18R5/4D/18-R5/Description-of-4D-files.300-5126565.en.html) section).
+Logs are usually started or stopped using selectors of the   `SET DATABASE PARAMETER` or `WEB SET OPTION` commands and are stored in the [Logs folder](Project/architecture.md#logs-folder) of the database.

 Information logged needs to be analyzed to detect and fix issues.
 This section provides a comprehensive description of the following log files: